The 5th Wave (series): Main characters

-Benjamin "Ben" Thomas Parish or "Zombie" - the varsity quarterback of the football team at Cassie's school.
-Cassie secretly was in love with him.
+Benjamin "Ben" Thomas Parish or "Zombie" - a popular boy from Cassie's high school, who Cassie had a crush on.
 His family was killed during the first four waves by a group of psychotic looters.
-He is crushed by the fact that he ran while his baby sister was killed.
-He keeps a locket with a photo of her.
-He becomes a member of Camp Haven's makeshift army, not knowing that they are The Others (though he eventually finds out), taking the nickname "Zombie".
-After one of his squadmates goes crazy, or "Dorothy", Private Ringer replaces him.
-He obsesses with getting her to smile.
-Cassie describes him as overall gorgeous.
+He is haunted by the fact that he ran while his baby sister was killed, and keeps a locket with a photo of her.
+He becomes a member of Camp Haven's makeshift army, taking the nickname "Zombie".
+He later leaves the camp after learning the truth and becomes a resistance fighter.
+He is enhanced with the 12th system later in the series, and has a competitive and romantic relationship with Ringer.

 Marika "Ringer" - a member of Squad 53.
-Her father was an Atheist and a chess player.
-He taught her how to play.
-Marika's father was usually drunk.
-Her father is infected with the Red Death and dies of the disease.
+Her father died of the Red Death.
 Marika wandered through the wilderness before forcefully being recruited into Camp Haven's army, where she took the nickname "Ringer".
-She is a replacement after Private Tank of Squad 53 went crazy, "Dorothy", and pulled a gun on his squad.
-Zombie is obsessed with getting Ringer to smile.
 On their first patrol, she and Zombie find that Camp Haven's officials are actually The Others.
 She is described as having glossy black hair and mild Asian features.
 In The Infinite Sea, she grows closer to Private Teacup, and, after being captured, grows feelings for a recruit named Razor.

 Sammy "Nugget" Sullivan - Cassie's five-year-old little brother.
-At his refugee camp, he boards a bus from Camp Haven and is recruited into its army, unbeknownst to his father's death.
+At his refugee camp, he boards a bus from Camp Haven and is recruited into its army, unaware of his father's death.
 He joins Squad 53 and friends Zombie deeply.
 Sammy is not allowed to go on his squad's patrol due to his age.
-(We later find out the purpose of kids his age at Camp Haven in The Infinite Sea.)
-Zombie, Cassie, and Evan unite after Commander Vosch attempts to kill Sammy.
-Evan destroys the base, though it is not clear whether he survives or not, and Cassie, Sam and Ben escape.
+He is rescued later from the camp.